Indonesia buys Airbus jets as UK seeks investment

 “This deal between Airbus and Garuda Indonesia Airlines is great news for the UK aerospace industry,” Cameron told reporters after arriving in Jakarta on a 24-hour visit.

-Cameron, travelling with a business delegation that includes defence firms such as BAE Systems (BAES.L) and Thales (TCFP.PA), also said he wanted to promote arms deals, marking a departure from British policy under the previous Labour government.
+Cameron, travelling with a business delegation that includes defense firms such as BAE Systems (BAES.L) and Thales (TCFP.PA), also said he wanted to promote arms deals, marking a departure from British policy under the previous Labor government.

 Cameron’s coalition government is trying to boost British manufacturing to reduce reliance on financial services and to limit exposure to the crisis-hit euro zone by doing more business with fast-growing emerging markets.

-Speaking after meeting Indonesian President Susilo Bambang Yudhoyono, Cameron said both countries had agreed to boost trade and other ties, including cooperation between their armed forces and defence industries.
+Speaking after meeting Indonesian President Susilo Bambang Yudhoyono, Cameron said both countries had agreed to boost trade and other ties, including cooperation between their armed forces and defense industries.

 That deal was first announced during a visit to Jakarta by U.S. President Barack Obama.
 Leaders from China and France also visited last year together with large delegations of executives sniffing for investment opportunities, especially to overhaul Indonesia’s dilapidated infrastructure.